one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 - `<application-name-as-service>` service shouldn't start before `db` service.
 And that is why we used `depend_on` property under `<application-name-as-service>`.
-- `<application-name-as-service>` service and `db` both has to be on the same network.
-So that they can communicate each other.
-If we don't provide any network to services, They might run in isolated networks which leads to communication link failure b/w application and database.
+- `<application-name-as-service>` service and `db` both has to be on the same network, so that they can communicate with each other.
+If we don't provide any network to services, they might run in isolated networks which leads to communication link failure b/w application and database.
-- Finally, To happen hot reload inside docker, Our current directory(where the source code exists) should be mounted to working directory inside container.
+- Finally, for hot reload to happen inside docker, our current directory(where the source code exists) should be mounted to working directory inside container.

 ```yaml